Hornetlabs/synchdb-docs/docs/en/monitoring/jmx_monitor.md

 When enabling JMX authentication in your JVM configuration (i.e., setting jmx_auth = true), you must provide two files:

-Password File – defines usernames and their passwords.

-Access File – defines access levels for those users.

-These files are used by the JVM to control who can connect and what they are allowed to do.

 **Password File**:

 This file stores valid JMX usernames and their corresponding passwords.